pseudomuto/protoc-gen-doc/README.md

     --doc_out=docbook|html|markdown|<TEMPLATE_FILENAME>,<OUT_FILENAME>:<OUT_DIR>

-The `protoc-gen-doc` executable must be placed in a directory that is in `PATH` for the `protoc` compiler to find it.
-For example, to generate HTML documentation for all `.proto` files in the `proto` directory into `doc/index.html`, type:
+The `protoc-gen-doc` executable must be placed in a directory that is in `PATH` for the `protoc` compiler to find it, or else your must specify the path to the executable with the `--plugin` option.
+For example, to generate HTML documentation for all `.proto` files in the `proto` directory into `doc/index.html`,
+type:

-    protoc --doc_out=html,index.html:doc
+    protoc --doc_out=html,index.html:doc proto/*.proto

 The format may be either `docbook`, `html` or `markdown` or the name of a file containing a custom [Mustache][mustache] template.